This post may contain eBay affiliate links. Please read our disclosure policy.

 For the 1990 Donruss set, artist Dick Perez created the illustration for this tribute to Nolan Ryan, dubbed the “King of Kings” card.

-The standard base version features the correct card number (#665) in the top left corner, as well as a write-up about Ryan.
+The standard base version features the correct card number (#665) in the top left corner and a write-up about Ryan.
 If you can’t see a ‘NO. 665’, it might be worth sending the card off to be graded just in case.

 27. 1972 Nolan Ryan Topps All-Star #595